 Where the wild waters of the high mountains meet ancient rocks, is a place where you have to stand your ground.
-Beating a path through rock, through narrow fissures and over breath-taking waterfalls into the valley, creating THE highlight of the village of Flattach – the Raggaschlucht.
+Beating a path through rock, through narrow fissures and over breath-taking waterfalls into the valley.
 Enter, but don’t forget to close your mouth again.
-Anyone who has ever visited the Raggaschlucht and observed the water making its way into the valley, will enjoy no end of amazement AND will want to come back again.
+Anyone who has ever visited the Raggaschlucht and observed the water making its way into the valley, will enjoy no end of amazement.

-During the opening hours, the gorge may be closed at any time for safety reasons due to weather conditions.
+During the opening hours, in exceptional cases or due to extreme weather conditions (e.g. thunderstorms, storms), the gorge may be closed at any time for safety reasons.
 Safety has the highest priority.

 Through the power of water, to natural landmark

 At times tranquil, at others seething; at times glistening and at others crystal clear – there is no question that water is the crucial element in Raggaschlucht.
 Over millions of years the wild waters have shaped, smoothed and sculpted the rocks in the mountains, and today we can experience this natural spectacle up close.
 Cross the man-made walkway to get to the loveliest sections of the gorge.
 A safe and remarkable experience for all the family and entry is free with the Kärnten Card.